lisawilliams/lisa/_posts/2017-11-12-death-and-bereavement-a-reading-list.markdown

 _[Grief and Bereavement: What Psychiatrists Need To Know](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2691160/)_

-A good overview of how professionals currently think about grief and bereavement, including the difference between "normal" and "complicated" grief.
+A good overview of how professionals contemporary attitudes toward grief and bereavement, including the difference between "normal" and "complicated" grief.
 Note: professionals' ideas about nearly every aspect of psychiatry has changed radically over the last 100 years.
 Nothing is the last word, and your lived experience is more important than anyone's theory.

 ZISOOK, S., & SHEAR, K. (2009).
 Grief and bereavement: what psychiatrists need to know.
 World Psychiatry, 8(2), 67–74.